 We all hate weeding but do it now as it’s easy with the ground so wet.
 It’s also a good time to move perennials and shrubs.

 Prune spring flowering shrubs after flowering but before the next buds start re-growing.
-Lightly trim pre-July flowering Clematis woody stems – post July Clematis soft stems need to be cut hard back, as the latter flower on new annual growth.
+Lightly trim pre-July flowering Clematis woody stems – post July Clematis soft stems from last year need to be cut hard back, as the latter flower on new annual growth starting about now !

 Kitchen garden jobs to do:

 Plant vegetables out, but check the ground is well prepared and rotate the vegetable position from last year to avoid generating pathogens.Use netting cover as pigeons are watching you planting with great glee.!